Gujarati grammar: Nouns

 Two things must be noted about the locative case and its limited nature.
-First, it only exists as a case for masculines and neuters, which is why the corresponding feminine cell has been left blanked out.
-Rather, for marked feminine and unmarked nouns the locative is a postposition, which are explained on later in the article.
+First, it only exists as a case for masculines and neuters, which is why the corresponding feminine cell has been blanked out.
+Rather, for marked feminine and unmarked nouns the locative is a postposition, an issue addressed later in the article.
 Second, there is no distinction of gender.